 \subsection{The Abelian sandpile model (ASM) as noncompetitive CRN}

-We show that the well-known ASM can be seen as a special example of noncompetitive CRN.
-The study of the algebraical and dynamical properties of the ASM lead to the notion of (finite) Abelian networks (AN) \cite{bond2016abelian1,bond2016abelian2,bond2016abelian3}.
+We show that well-known ASMs can be seen as special examples of noncompetitive CRNs.
+The study of the algebraical and dynamical properties of the ASM leads to the notion of (finite) Abelian networks (AN) \cite{bond2016abelian1,bond2016abelian2,bond2016abelian3}.
 We will recall the main mathematical results of (finite) ANs theory in Section \ref{s.AbelianNet}.
-Section \ref{s.NonCompetAbelianNet} then shows that single-species noncompetitive CRNs are special cases of finite ANs while in general multi-species noncompetitive CRNs are examples of infinite AN.